 If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below age expected despite SEN Support, the school will involve specialists including those from outside agencies.
 The views of parents/carers and the child are considered at all levels of intervention.

 Regular liaison is maintained with the following external agencies for pupils on SEN support and pupils with Education Healthcare Plans [as applicable]

 - SEND Support services

 - Psychological Services

 - Social Services

 - Audiology Services

-- Health Service
+- Health Service e.g. child's GP or paediatrician

 - Early Years Service

-- Education Out of School Services

-- Special Education Section
+- County Special Education caseworker

-- Parent Partnership Services
+- Parent Partnership Services e.g. SENDIASS

 - Speech and Language Therapist

+- Cognition and Learning Advisor

-- Behaviour Support Service
+- Hearing & Visual Support Advisor's

-- Dyslexia Support Service
+- Physical and Medical Support Advisor

 - CAMHS

 - Early Years Inclusion Team

 - Communication support service

+- Health Visitor / School nurse

-- Health Visitors
+- Education Mental Health Practitioners (EMHP)

-Education, Health and Care Plan
+Education, Health and Care Plan (EHCP)

 Pupils who need more specialist provision and whose needs cannot be wholly met at SEN Support level will be the subject of Statutory Assessment.
-This is completed by the SENDCo who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
+This is completed by the SENDCo and class teacher who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
 Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
-The LA then consider the application and issue an EHCP as appropriate (EHCPs replace Statements of Educational Need.).
-There is a statutory requirement to review an EHCP annually.
+The LA then considers the application and issues an EHCP as appropriate (EHCP's replace Statements of Educational Need).

+There is a statutory requirement to review an EHCP annually (SEN Review).
 This review meeting is held at the school with parent, child and all professionals involved invited to attend.
-In addition, pupils with an EHCP (or Statement) are subject to the half-termly Assess-Plan-Do-Review Cycle.
+In addition, pupils with an EHCP are subject to the termly Assess-Plan-Do-Review Cycle.

-The SENCO is responsible for:
+The SENDCo is responsible for:

-- a) Assessing specific needs of students with SEN, including application for statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Line managing the Pastoral Team and SEN TA's - d) Liaising with other schools to aid transition - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEN Policy - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEN Record of Need and the records of all pupils with SEN. - i) Liaising with parents/carers of pupils with SEN. - j) Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc - k) Attending review meetings for pupils with SEN including those with an EHCP. - I) Applying for access arrangements e.g. additional time for KS2 SAT's
+- Assessing specific needs of pupils with SEND, including application for statutory assessment. - Managing the screening of pupils for dyslexia. - Liaising with other schools to aid transition. - Ensuring all relevant information is forwarded on to new school. - Day-to-day operation of the school's SEN Policy. - Liaising and advising class teachers and support staff. - Maintaining the SEN Record of Need and the records of all pupils with SEN. - Liaising with parents/carers of pupils with SEN. - Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc. - Attending review meetings for pupils with SEN including those with an EHCP. - Applying for access arrangements e.g. additional time for KS2 SAT's.

 The SENDCo - Mrs Bartlett - is not class based.
 She works closely with the SEND team to ensure provision is effective.
-The SENDCo also works closely with the SEND Local Governor (Mr P. Jones) who reports termly to the Local Governing Advisory Board (LGAB).
+The SENDCo also works closely with the SEND Local Governor (Mrs L Volz) who reports termly to the Local Governing Advisory Board (LGAB).